Corporate card vs. business card: Which is right for you?

 Unlike corporate credit cards, business cards are available to any-sized business – even entrepreneurs just getting started on their own.
 The application process is much less intensive and usually doesn’t require an audit of company finances.
 There are also fewer fees, including no additional charge for employee cards with cards such as Capital One Spark® Cash for Business.

 While corporate cards are typically used for work-related travel and accommodation, business cards can be used to make all sorts of work purchases, including supplies or merchandise.
-This allows even small businesses to build a great credit history.
+This allows even small businesses to build a great credit profile.
 By using a business card to make larger payments, business owners can avoid racking up charges on their personal credit cards while steadily building their business credit.

-- Helps build business credit
+- Helps build business credit and separates personal from business expenses

 - Easy application process that doesn’t typically require company financial documentation